-grouting rate.

-- (1) Volumeter for measurement of void volume; - (2) Vacuum pump with a minimum capacity of ten cubic feet per minute and equipped with flow-meter capable of measuring amount of grout being injected. - (3) Manual colloidal mixers and/or dissolvers (e.g., manual high speed shear mixers) for voids less than five gallons in volume; - (4) Standard colloidal mixers for voids five gallons and operations.
+(1) Volumeter for measurement of void volume;

+(2) Vacuum pump with a minimum capacity of ten cubic

+feet per minute and equipped with a flow-meter, graduated hopper, or other acceptable means approved by the Engineer capable of measuring the amount of grout being injected.

+(3) Manual colloidal mixers, manual high speed shear mixers, or other mixing methods recommended and approved by the grout manufacturer, in writing, for the specific project covered by this Section for voids less than 5.5 gallons in volume.
+However, mix a minimum of one full bag of grout regardless of the size void to be grouted.
+(4) Standard colloidal mixers for voids 5.5 gallons and greater in volume.